virtuosonic/agender/trunk/Readme.txt

-    Hi distro maker, if you want to include Agender in your operating system, you are free to do it, just follow the license, but I request you to send me the instructions on how to install Agender on your system, so I can add them to the website.
+    Hi distro maker, if you want to include Agender in your operating system, you are free to do it, just follow the license, but I request you to send me the instructions on how to install Agender on your system, so I can add them to the website, screenshot are also cool.

 Author:
 =======